SUMMER HUMAN RIGHTS INSTITUTE

 B.A., University of Southern California

-The cost for each student is $4,675 which includes six semester hours from Trinity Law School, single lodging at the Le Stift Dormitory, and all fees for the International Institute of Human Rights.
-Airfare and other travel are not included in this program and are paid by the student.
+The program cost includes six semester hours from Trinity Law School (charged at per unit rate by program), single lodging in The Hague (accommodations TBD) and Strasbourg (Le Stift Dormitory), ground transportation from The Hague to Strasbourg, some meals, all required textbooks (digital version) and all fees for the International Institute of Human Rights.
+Airfare is not included, however, students who register and purchase their flight by February 1, 2018 will receive a $1000 reimbursement.
 Summer financial aid can apply.
-For more information, please contact Jennifer Tracy at firstname.lastname@example.org or 714-796-7121.
+For more information, please contact Jennifer Tracy at email@example.com or 714-796-7121.

 Before applying, please confirm that your Academic Plan complies with Summer Human Rights Institute courses.
 If you are unsure or have questions about your Academic Plan, please contact Joy Statler, Academic Advisor, at firstname.lastname@example.org or 714-796-7173.